a-type/field-day/README.md

 | Group | A convenience reference for the FieldGroup component which MUST wrap all fields as a direct parent. |

 By default, `Field` renders a label and content pair.
 The label is placed above the content.
 They are placed 5px from each other vertically.
 However, _all_ of these details are customizable.

+As a bonus, in addition to the `fieldId` behavior mentioned above, the default Field label will take a look at the `childen` you pass into the `Field` itself and see if it's a node with an `id` prop.
+If it is, the label will automatically use that as its `for` attribute.

 ### `<Field.Group>`